 Written by Moshe Machover and Akiva Orr.
 Reprinted in International Socialist Review, No.23, May-June 2002.

-ISRAELI SOCIETY, like all other class societies, contains conflicting social interests—class interests which give rise to an internal class straggle.
+ISRAELI SOCIETY, like all other class societies, contains conflicting social interests—class interests which give rise to an internal class struggle.
 Yet Israeli society as a whole has been engaged, for the last 50 years, in a continuous external conflict: the conflict between Zionism and the Arab world, particularly the Palestinians.
 Which of these two conflicts is dominant and which is subordinate?
 What is the nature of this subordination and what is its dynamic?
 These are questions that everyone involved with Israeli society and politics must answer.

 For revolutionaries inside Israel these questions are not academic.
 The answers given determine the strategy of the revolutionary struggle.
 Those who consider the internal class conflict to be the dominant one concentrate their efforts on the Israeli working class and attach secondary importance to the struggle against the colonizing, nationalistic, and discriminatory character of the Zionist state.
 This position sees the external conflict as a derivative of the internal one.
 Moreover, in this perspective, the internal dynamics of Israeli society will lead to a revolution in Israel, without this necessarily depending on a social revolution in the Arab world.